 Great and Holy Week refers to the final six days before Easter.
 Easter is known in Byzantine and Orthodox Churches as “Pascha” and is the most important holy day of the Liturgical calendar, referred to as the Feast of Feasts.

 The Liturgies and Services during Great and Holy Week remind us of the historical events that occurred over 2000 years ago.
 In these we are invited to journey spiritually with Christ, in his Passion to the cross, and ultimately rejoicing in His glorious Resurrection.
-Great and Holy Week is a journey of redemption: of forgiveness of sin through sacrificial love given freely to us by our Lord and Savior Jesus Christ and for all who place their hope and absolute trust in Him.
+Great and Holy Week is a journey of our repentance and our redemption: of forgiveness of our sins through sacrificial love given freely to us by our Lord and Savior Jesus Christ and for all who place their hope and absolute trust in Him.

 Attending all or a few of the many Holy Week Liturgies and services is a chance to reflect and consider all that Jesus did for us.
 Our quiet time and walk with God is a source of grace.
 It is an opportunity to allow God into our hearts, especially when we are open to His grace amidst all the busyness that so often steals our focus away from Him.
 We grow closer to God also with reception of the Sacraments and with the spiritual enrichment obtained from increased prayer and reading or hearing Scripture during this most sacred week.